 Contact the Design Council

-Contact the Douglas Society
+Contact Friends of Native Arts: The Douglas Society

 Develop your interest in European and American painting and sculpture and explore the art of the American West with others who share your enthusiasm.
 The Friends of Painting & Sculpture (FOPAS) calendar brims with social and educational activities-lectures, exclusive tours, and excursions to exciting destinations.
 Proceeds from benefit events help fund acquisitions and programming in the painting and sculpture department.